What is social media?

 - Social bookmarking – provide you with opportunities to archive, curate, annotate and share a wide variety of online and offline resources.

-- Content curation – allow you to collect together content from around the web in one place, which you can then organise and then convert into an attractive interface for others to view.
+- Content curation – allow you to collect together content from around the web in one place, which you can then organise and convert into an attractive interface for others to view.

 - Photo sharing – transferring and distribution of digital images online, enabling you to share their images with others.